Open Positions: Director, Medical Writer

 - Participate in relevant filing subteam(s) and ensure effective planning and management of timelines for all components of assigned documents.

-- Lead or co-lead teams to define content and data displays for CSR prototypes and shells.
+- Lead or co-lead teams to define content document prototypes and shells.

 - Is recognized as a significant scientific contributor and subject matter expert in preparation of regulatory clinical documentation.

 - Apply in-depth knowledge of regulatory medical writing and therapeutic area/investigational product to support pipeline projects.
 Represent functional area in cross-functional team (either internally or externally).

 - Produce high-quality and timely documentation in line with expectations.
 Interpret and apply knowledge of regulatory/compliance/scientific requirements, using own judgment, prior work experience, and broad appreciation of impact on other disciplines.

 - Provide input on data analysis planning and interpretation.

 - Coordinate quality control review of documents.